 The turnout of your event will depend on how well you market it, so spend a good amount of time and resources on this step!

-“We usually do a combination of things to try and get the word out there,” mentions to Smith.
+“We usually do a combination of things to try and get the word out there,” mentions to Vanessa.
 According to her, some of the things they do include:

 - Sending e-mail invitations